Efficient presolving methods for the influence maximization problem: Two presolving methods

 where $\mathcal{R}(\bar{\mathcal{G}}^\omega, u)$ is the reachability set of node $u$ in live-arc graph $\bar{\mathcal{G}}^\omega$.
 Then constraints \eqref{connectioncons} reduce to

 where $y(\mathcal{SC}_v^{\omega}) := \sum_{j \in \mathcal{SC}_v^{\omega}} y_j$.
 Based on the above notations, the reduced SMCLP formulation after applying the SCNA can be written as

 It is worthwhile remarking that the numbers of variables $z_u^\omega$ and the corresponding reachability constraints in the reduced formulation are equal to $\sum_{\omega \in \Omega} |\mathcal{\bar{V}}^\omega|$ (which is the number of the SCCs in the original live-arc graphs).
 This can be potentially much smaller than those in formulation \eqref{IMP}, especially for the case where the numbers of SCCs are much smaller than the numbers of nodes in the live-arc graphs.
 As a result, it can be expected that solving formulation \eqref{strongIMP} is much more efficient than solving formulation \eqref{IMP}.
-In addition, the fact that formulation \eqref{strongIMP} is built on the (potentially) compact and directed acyclic live-arc graphs provides the possibility to reduce the runtime of graph searching, which plays an important role in improving the performance of the BD algorithm (see section \ref{sect: al} further ahead).
+In addition, the fact that formulation \eqref{strongIMP} is built on the (potentially) compact and directed acyclic live-arc graphs \revv{plays an important role} in improving the performance of the BD algorithm (see \revv{Section \ref{sect: bdi}} further ahead).